JuqiangJ/language_maps/README.md

 - ykg
 - yug

 I try to add these as soon as I get files bit harmonized and checked.
-If you have your own Shapefiles of any language, feel free to push them here!
+If you have your own Shapefiles of any language, feel free to add them here!

 One model I've had in mind is that new languages could be added just as very approximate polygon blobs, which would gradually be edited so that each change is recorded into Git log files.